 I’m Liz Anjos, a distance runner and musician from Portland, Oregon.
 I’m a classical pianist and toured around the world for five years playing keys and singing with the indie pop act RAC.
-I was featured on the cover of Competitor Magazine with a story highlighting how I trained for marathons by day and toured with my band by night.
-In 2017, I helped form Rose City Track Club and put on the inaugural Rose City Mile, now an annual event in Portland.
+I was featured on the cover of Competitor Magazine with this story highlighting how I trained for marathons by day and played concerts with my band by night.
+In 2017, I co-founded Rose City Track Club and put on the inaugural Rose City Mile, now an annual event in Portland.
 I’m an eleven-time Boston Marathon qualifier, have raced just about everything from 800m to 100K.
 In the summer of 2020, I became the second fastest woman in history to complete the 2,193 mile Appalachian Trail, and set a fastest known time for women in the northbound direction.
 I love serving as an inspiration to anyone with amateur athletic pursuits.

 Growing up in southeastern Pennsylvania, I got my start running by joining my high school cross country team with encouragement from my dad.
 I didn’t display any kind of special talent, but found that consistency and hard work could go a long way.
-I began running more competitively when I joined the cross country and track teams my senior year at Greenville College in Illinois, after running on my own my first three years as an undergrad.
-After graduating, I moved to Portland with my husband André, toured around the world playing music while continuing to train, formed a track club with structured training for runners of all levels, helped build a cross country and distance track program at Mountainside High School, chipped away at the marathon distance resulting in a personal best of 2:51:34 in 2020, and I’m now preparing to thru-hike the entire 2,193 mile Appalachian Trail in the summer of 2020, setting a women’s northbound fastest known time of 51 days, 16 hours, and 30 minutes and becoming the second fastest woman in history to complete the trail.
+I began running more competitively when I joined the Greenville College cross country and track teams my senior year, after running on my own during my first three years as an undergrad.
+After graduating, I moved to Portland, Oregon with my husband André, toured around the world playing music while continuing to train, formed a track club with structured training for runners of all levels, began coaching individual runners, helped build the distance program from the ground up at Mountainside High School, chipped away at the marathon distance resulting in a personal best of 2:51:34 in 2020, and I’m now preparing to thru-hike the entire 2,193 mile Appalachian Trail in the summer of 2020, setting a women’s northbound fastest known time of 51 days, 16 hours, and 30 minutes and becoming the second fastest woman in history to complete the trail.